Skip to main content

 Receipt EmailEmail address that the receipt for the resulting payment will be sent to.

-Setup Future UsageIndicates that you intend to make future payments with this PaymentIntent’s payment method.
+Setup Future UsageIndicates the intent to make future payments with this PaymentIntent's payment method.
+Use on_session if the customer is present during the future payment, or off_session if not.

 ShippingShipping information for this PaymentIntent.

-Statement Descriptor SuffixProvides information about a card payment that customers see on their statements.
+Statement Descriptor SuffixInformation about a card payment that customers see on their statements, concatenated with the prefix (the account name) to form the full statement descriptor.

 Application Fee AmountThe amount of the application fee (if any) that will be requested to be applied to the payment and transferred to the application owner’s Stripe account.